GLOBAL MARKETS-Dollar jumps after U.S. data; bond prices slump

 Global equity markets and European shares edged lower before

-but most see looser policy in the future as the euro zone fails
+looser policy in the future as the euro zone fails to grow

 MSCI's all-country world index of 45